RafalKucharskiPK/PhD-seminar/method.md

 ## Use pseudocode when
 - the algorithm has multiple stages,
 - the training loop is non-standard,
-- the update rule is difficult to explain in prose.
+- the update rule is difficult to explain in writing.

 ## Rule
 Figures and algorithms should clarify the logic, not repeat the text.